harness/developer-hub/tutorials/security-tests/standalone-pipeline.md

 <details open><summary> Key concept: scanner templates</summary>

-The Step library includes a Security step for setting up scanners: open the step and configure the scan as a set of key/value pairs under Settings.
+The Step Library includes a Security step for setting up scanners: open the step and configure the scan as a set of key/value pairs under **Settings**.

 The Step Library also includes <a href="/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#security-steps-and-scanner-templates">scanner templates</a> for popular scanners such as Bandit, OWASP, Snyk, Grype, and SonarQube.
 These steps have preconfigured options that greatly simplify the process of setting up a scanner.